VeryGoodOpenSource/dart_frog/packages/dart_frog_cli/README.md

 [![License: MIT][license_badge]][license_link]
 [![Powered by Mason](https://img.shields.io/endpoint?url=https%3A%2F%2Ftinyurl.com%2Fmason-badge)](https://github.com/felangel/mason)

 The official command line interface for [Dart Frog][dart_frog_link].

 Developed with 💙 by [Very Good Ventures][very_good_ventures_link] 🦄

-## Experimental 🚧

-`dart_frog` is an experimental project under development and should not be used in production at this time.

 ## Usage 💻